Younium Blog

 • Customer Lifetime Value (CLV)

-Using a subscription management solution Younium can simplify the process of tracking these metrics.
-Younium can help you track all important subscription metrics and provide detailed reports that you can use to gain valuable insights into your business performance, churn, and more.
+Using a subscription management solution like Younium can simplify the process of tracking these metrics.
+Younium helps you track key subscription metrics and provides detailed reports that deliver insights into business performance, churn, and revenue trends.

 2. How do you calculate average subscription revenue?

-You can calculate subscription revenue either monthly, annually, or per user.
-For a subscription business, measuring the recurring revenue (monthly or annual) makes more sense than just looking at the total revenue figure for a period.
+You can calculate subscription revenue on a monthly, annual, or per-account basis.
+For subscription businesses, measuring recurring revenue (monthly or annual) is more meaningful than looking only at total revenue for a given period.

-To calculate subscription revenue simply multiply the number of subscribers by the average revenue per subscriber.
+To calculate average subscription revenue, multiply the number of subscribers by the average revenue per subscriber or account.

 3. How do you evaluate a subscription business model?